aktopia/elements/lib/src/markdown/terms-of-service.md

 # Refund Policy

-Donations made through the Service are final and cannot be refunded, except in accordance with the Company’s Refund Policy.
+Funding made through the Service are final and cannot be refunded, except in accordance with the Company’s Refund Policy.
 All Donation payments are final and cannot be refunded.
 However, the Company will issue refunds for the following “exceptional” scenarios.